 Improving the walkways at Aira Force

-On 1 March we will begin a project to enhance the walkways at Aira Force.
+On 1 March we began a project to enhance the walkways at Aira Force.
 We’re hoping to thrill visitors by replacing an existing viewing area and footpath, unstable and unsuitable for long term use, with a dramatic steel platform, cantilevered out over the river gorge, to provide inspiring views of the river and waterfall.

 The £189,000 project is being part funded by a grant from The European Agricultural Fund for Rural Development.
 The remaining amount, about 45%, will be covered by funds gifted through legacy donations and fundraising, these funds are restricted and can only be used on particular projects at particular places.